movementlabsxyz/ffs/protocol/pcp/contracts/README.md

 ### Description

-For a given block height, MCR selects the earliest block commitment that matches the supermajority of stake for a given epoch by:
+For a given block height, PCP selects the earliest block commitment that matches the supermajority of stake for a given epoch by:

 1. Fixing the stake parameters for the epoch; all stake changes apply to the next epoch.
 2. Tracking commitments for each block height until one exceeds the supermajority of stake.